-Hanging takes up less space and is better for silk ties as it allows gravity to act on the natural fibres and gently pull out any wrinkles.
+- When it comes to hanging your silk tie, using a coat hanger or tie rack will take up the least space.
+It’s also better for silk ties to be stored this way as it allows gravity to act on the natural fibres and gently pull out any wrinkles.

 Ensuring your silk tie is not spoiled whilst travelling is another frequent challenge.

-How to remove wrinkles from a silk neck tie
+4. How to remove wrinkles from a tie

-It is best to avoid ironing neckties because irons are likely to scorch or discolour silk ties.
-If you must iron your tie, place a towel beneath it, cover it with a slightly damp towel and use the lowest temperature setting on your iron.
+- It is best to avoid ironing neckties because irons are likely to scorch or discolour silk ties.
+If you must iron your tie, place a towel beneath the tie, cover the tie with another towel, slightly dampened, and use the lowest temperature setting on your iron.
 Allow the towels to dry before lifting them from the silk tie.